 Also appearing with profile markings on the GE map are dots in circles.
 These indicate cliff top intersects in 2003, the year when systematic regular monitoring of cliff loss for the entire coast was introduced.

 Positions for the dots are calculated from data.
 Losses are added together and the distance extended seaward along the profile from a later intersect.

 The Google Earth Pro Show historical imagery feature (icon in the top toolbar and time slider) includes a map of the coastline for 2003.

-In general there is agreement between imagery and calculation, with examples of precise alignment.
+In general there is good agreement between imagery and calculation, with examples of precise alignment.
 Of the exceptions, alignment might be seen at a later acquisition date, e.g. 2005 or 2007.